 There are also fees associated with filing for divorce; current fees can be found on the Massachusetts website.

 Get Help from Your Attorney

-Choosing the right paperwork and filling out everything accurately can be difficult when you are unsure of how to move forward in the process of divorce.
+Choosing the proper paperwork and filling out everything accurately can be difficult when you are unsure of how to move forward in the process of divorce.
 You should consult with your attorney to help you file for divorce properly and to get you started on the right path.
-The team at O'Connor Family Law has been there before, and we will help you move forward with the first step in a divorce to get you through this difficult journey.
+The team at O’Connor Family Law has been there before, and we will help you move forward with the first step in a divorce to get you through this challenging journey.